sh4hidkh4n/100-days-of-code/log.md

 **Today's Progress**: Worked on SPA.
 I think I should use any framework.
 Any good resource on managing history?

 **Thoughts:** Single Page Application is a like putting a lot of things in a little box
+### Day 17: January, 23 2017

+**Today's Progress**: Exploited API of an app.
+Wrote Python script to automate app functionality.

+**Thoughts:** When we can do things in little time then why waste our precious time?